UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 this article investigates the differences in prices between hosts of different races.

-For the research, the author constructs a data set which includes pictures of all hosts in New York City, their rental prices, and information about characteristics and quality of their properties.
+For the research, the author constructed a data set which includes pictures of all hosts in New York City, their rental prices, and information about characteristics and quality of their properties.
-Drawing on regression modeling, this article statistically examines the determinants of prices on Airbnb, and finds out that African American hosts are charging 12 $ less, controlling for the effects of guest perceptions of location, quality, and other factors.
+Drawing on regression modeling, this article statistically examines the determinants of prices on Airbnb, and finds out that African American hosts are charging 12% less, controlling for the effects of guest perceptions of location, quality, and other factors.

 This research heavily benefits from computational methods, in both data